zaphoyd/websocketpp/tutorials/utility_client/utility_client.md

 The second overload, `connection_hdl hdl, void const * payload, size_t len, frame::opcode::value op`, takes a void * buffer and length.
 The buffer contents are copied and can be safely modified after calling send.

 The third overload, `connection_hdl hdl, message_ptr msg`, takes a WebSocket++ `message_ptr`.
 This overload allows a message to be constructed in place before the call to send.
 It also may allow a single message buffer to be sent multiple times, including to multiple connections, without copying.
 Whether or not this actually happens depends on other factors such as whether compression is enabled.
 The contents of the message buffer may not be safely modified after being sent.

+> ###### Terminology: Outgoing WebSocket message queueing & flow control
+> In many configurations, such as when the Asio based transport is in use, WebSocket++ is an asynchronous system.
+As such the `endpoint::send` method may return before any bytes are actually written to the outgoing socket.
+In cases where send is called multiple times in quick succession messages may be coalesced and sent in the same operation or even the same TCP packet.
+When this happens the message boundaries are preserved (each call to send will produce a separate message).
+>
+> In the case of applications that call send from inside a handler this means that no messages will be written to the socket until that handler returns.
+If you are planning to send many messages in this manor or need a message to be written on the wire before continuing you should look into using multiple threads or the built in timer/interrupt handler functionality.
+>
+> If the outgoing socket link is slow messages may build up in this queue.
+You can use `connection::get_buffered_amount` to query the current size of the written message queue to decide if you want to change your sending behavior.

 #### Add send method to `websocket_endpoint`